 Halted workflows are both costly and time-consuming.
 They not only strain your financial and human resources but also slow down customer delivery.
 This results in a tarnished brand image.

-Therefore, it is important to avoid such roadblocks in your daily operations by keeping a check on your equipment inventory levels.
-A well-grounded equipment inventory management strategy is key to ensuring that your business runs without a hitch.
-However, efficient equipment inventory management improves the effectiveness and life of your assets equipment thereby saving precious resources like money and time.
+Efficient equipment inventory management also improves the effectiveness and life of your assets equipment thereby saving precious resources like money and time.
 Lack of proper equipment tracking leads to huge losses due to the complexity of monitoring each piece of equipment manually.

-Here are a couple of challenges your business may have to contend with if you do not invest in a robust equipment inventory management system.
+Here are some challenges you are likely to face if you do not invest in a robust equipment inventory management system.

 1. Expired equipment warranty